 - Hold the lens towards a light source and look through it.
 If the lens has an aperture ring, open it all the way and try looking straight through it like a telescope.
 Is there dust or fungus on any of the inner elements?
 While some dust is normal on almost all lenses, the fungus is not.
 The fungus is a very critical issue because it etches the glass and can never be fully removed without a re-polishing.

 Test your lens

-- Mount the lens to the camera, make sure the camera doesn’t show any kind of error message when moving the lens and holding the shutter half way down.
+- Mount the lens to the camera, make sure the camera doesn’t show any kind of error message when moving the lens and holding the shutter halfway down.

 - Use manual focus and be sure it’s smooth, and it is working.
 Also, check the zoom.

-- Take close, mid-range and far focus images at multiple apertures, and in small increments along the entire zoom range of the lens.
+- Take close, mid-range and far focus images at multiple apertures, and in small increments along with the entire zoom range of the lens.
 Check the resulting photos.

 - Cheek AF, and make sure that the lens focus to infinity and up close through the entire zoom range.
 Use AF and select a focus point; take a picture.
-Review the picture and check focus.
+Review the picture and check the focus.
 Set the lens to infinity focus and focus on something up close.
 Does the lens AF as fast as it’s supposed to?
 Different lenses will have different focusing speeds, but knowing how slow or fast it should be is important.
-If it’s horribly slow and it’s supposed to be lightning quick, there’s a problem.
+If it’s slow and it’s supposed to be lightning-quick, there’s a problem.

 - If the lens has IS and other switches, be sure these features work.
-On most image stabilized lenses, you can hear the IS motor working.
+On most image-stabilized lenses, you can hear the IS motor working.